-If you're renting a condo or an apartment for more than a month in Thailand, you'll definitely be asked for a deposit.
+If you're renting a condo or an apartment for more than one month in Thailand, you will have to pay a deposit.

-Having rented numerous apartments over the years, I know the renting game inside out.
+Having rented numerous apartments over the years, I know the renting game in Thailand pretty well.

-Depending on the rental fee, the deposit can be a big chunk of money, and getting it back in full isn't always the easiest thing to do.
+Depending on the rental fee, the deposit can set you back a big chunk of money, and getting it back in full isn't always the easiest thing to do.

-No matter how clean and tidy you are, it's easy to run into unexpected charges because you haven't understood the rules around the deposit and your tenancy in general.
+No matter how clean and tidy you are it's easy to run into unexpected charges because you haven't understood the rules regarding the deposit, and the tenancy agreement in general.

-So here's some top tips to help you manage the process, avoid conflict and maximise the chance of getting your deposit back.
+Here's some top tips to help you manage the rental process, avoid conflict, and maximize the chance of getting your deposit back.

 Moving In…